GDSC-KIIT/C-tutorials/src/05-datatypes-variables.md

 **Outline**
 * Variables and Data Types
 * Input and Output functions in `<stdio.h>`
-* Data Types in Detail
-* Type Specifiers
+* Type Specifiers and Data Type Sizes
-* Variable naming rules
+* Variable naming rules and Keywords
-* Keywords
 * The `const` keyword

 Let's talk about variables and data.